-Entry Format: The campus (if applicable), program or activity for which a consultant is being used, the name of the consultant, a description of and justification for the services provided, and the total cost of those services.
+Entry Format: Grant Activity (1-8), the campus (if applicable), program or activity for which a consultant is being used, the name of the consultant (if available), a description of and justification for the services provided, and the total cost of those services.

-11.8.5 Schedule E: Subgrants and Subcontracts.
-Schedule E shall identify grants and contracts with other entities to carry out a portion of the Applicant's responsibility under the Perkins Leadership Grant.
+7.4.6 Schedule E: Sub-grants and Subcontracts

+Schedule E shall identify grants and contracts with other entities to carry out a portion of the Applicant's responsibility under the Perkins Basic grant.
 It should not include vendor contracts, which belong under Schedule F: Operating Expenses, Services, Books, and Supplies.

 All procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition.
-Applicant shall follow a formal procurement process including a bidding process when using a subcontract and should follow compliance with suspension and debarment by performing a verification check including an Excluded Parties List System (EPLS) verification, collecting a certification from the entity, and adding a clause with specific terminology to address suspension and debarment requirements
+Applicant shall follow a formal procurement process including a bidding process when using a subcontract and should follow compliance with suspension and debarment by performing a verification check including an Excluded Parties List System (EPLS) verification, collecting a certification from the entity, and adding a clause with specific terminology to address suspension and debarment requirements:

-- §2CFR 215.43 requires that "all procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition") - §2CFR 215.46 Procurement records and files for purchases in excess of the small purchase threshold shall include the following at a minimum:

-(a) Basis for contractor selection;

-(b) Justification for lack of competition when competitive bids or offers are not obtained; and

-(c) Basis for award cost or price.
+- §2CFR 215.43 requires that "all procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition") - §2CFR 215.46 Procurement records and files for purchases in excess of the small purchase threshold shall include the following at a minimum: - (a) Basis for contractor selection; - (b) Justification for lack of competition when competitive bids or offers are not obtained; and - (c) Basis for award cost or price.

-All travel, equipment and other inventoried items purchased by the subgrantee or subcontrantee shall meet the same requirements as those for the Awarded Applicant.
-All work of the subgrantee and subcontractee shall be on a reimbursement basis only.
+All travel, equipment and other inventoried items purchased by the sub-grantee or subcontractor shall meet the same requirements as those for the Awarded Applicant.
+All work of the sub-grantee and subcontractor shall be on a reimbursement basis only.

-All executed subgrants and subcontracts shall be on file with the Awarded Applicant.
+All executed sub-grants and subcontracts shall be on file with the Awarded Applicant.

-Entry Format: The campus (if applicable), program or activity for which a subgrantee or subcontractee is being used, the name of the subgrantee or subcontractee, a description of and justification for the services provided, and the total cost of those services.
+Entry Format: Grant Activity (1-8), the campus (if applicable), program or activity for which a sub-grantee or subcontractor is being used, the name of the sub-grantee or subcontractor, a description of and justification for the services provided, and the total cost of those services.

-11.8.6 Schedule F: Operating Expenses, Services, and Books.
+7.4.7 Schedule F: Operating Expenses, Services, and Books

 Schedule F shall identify all other allowable direct costs (other than those identified in Schedules A-E).
+All marketing/outreach materials bought with grant funds MUST incorporate TEXASgenuine.
+For more information on the TEXASgenuine campaign, please visit www.texasgenuine.org.

-Entry Format: The campus (if applicable), activity for which the item is being purchased, a description of and justification for the item, the unit cost of the item if more than one unit would be purchased, and the total cost
+Entry Format: Grant Activity (1-8), the campus (if applicable), program or activity for which the item is being purchased, a description of the item, the unit cost of the item if more than one unit would be purchased, and the total cost.

+7.4.8 Schedule G: Administration/Indirect Cost

-11.8.7 Schedule G: Administration/Indirect Cost.
-Administrative Cost to the Grant is limited to no more than five percent of the total direct expenditures.
-There are two separate methods to arrive at administrative costs.
-Choose one of the following methods:
+The Administration/Indirect Cost to the Grant is limited to no more than five percent of the total direct expenditures.
+There are two allowable methods for arriving at the Administration/Indirect Cost, of which the Applicant shall choose one:

-- 1) Indirect Method: The institution has a federally approved Indirect Cost Plan on file with Coordinating Board. - 2) Allocation Method: The institution must have a calculation/projection on file with Coordinating Board that shows that administrative cost is at least 5%.
+Indirect Method: The Applicant has a federally approved Indirect Cost Plan on file with Coordinating Board.

+Allocation Method: The Applicant has a calculation/projection on file with Coordinating Board that shows that administrative cost is at least 5%.

-11.9 CERTIFICATION REGARDING LOBBYING (Appendix C)
+7.5 CERTIFICATION REGARDING LOBBYING (Appendix E)

 The Certification Regarding Lobbying Form shall be completed and returned with an original signature from the Applicant's representative who is authorized to bind the Applicant.
-The Form must be mailed or hand-delivered to the Point of Contact, either mailed with a postmark on or before the deadline, or hand delivered on or before the deadline June 5, 2012, 5 PM C.T.
+The Form must be mailed or hand-delivered to the Point of Contact by July 16, 2012.
+Additional information is in Section 12 of this RFA.